paazmaya/espoo.kobujutsu.fi/README.md

 CSS should be passed through [online Autoprefixer at `autoprefixer.github.io`](https://autoprefixer.github.io/).
 Using there the option `"last 4 version"`.

+## Testing with CrossBrowserTesting

+They offer a free version for Open Source...

 ## Testing with sitespeed.io

 Install [the `sitespeed.io`](https://www.sitespeed.io/documentation/sitespeed.io/) command line tool via [`npm`, that comes with Node.js](https://nodejs.org/en/download/):